How to set effective goals that you can achieve in order to live your best life

 If you are serious about setting and reaching your goals then print our free goal planner before you go through each of the stages below.
 It will provide you with the templates you need to do the work described below.

-Before you start this journey to achieve your goals, it is important to know why you want to achieve your goals.
+Before you start this journey to achieve your goals, it is important to know WHY you want to achieve your goals.
 How will reaching them improve your life?
 This will keep you motivated.
 The journey will not always be easy but when you know how much and why you want something it will make it easier to put in the effort.
+This is your motivator.

 Describe your current situation